ArdeleanRichard/Space-Breakdown-Method/README.md

 # Improved Space Breakdown Method
-The Improved Space Breakdown Method has been published in Frontiers in Computational Neuroscience: https://www.frontiersin.org/articles/10.3389/fncom.2023.1019637/full
+The Improved Space Breakdown Method (ISBM) has been published in Frontiers in Computational Neuroscience: https://www.frontiersin.org/articles/10.3389/fncom.2023.1019637/full

 The algorithm has been improved since its publishing by modifying the underlying data structure from an ndarray to a graph.
 The following image show the improvement of a simple example from 25 cells in the ndarray to only 22 nodes in the graph.